 At the Levin College of Urban Affairs, Dr. Simons teaches courses in real estate development, market analysis and finance, public economics Ph.D. research methods and environmental finance.
 Dr. Simons has published over 40 articles and book chapters on real estate, urban redevelopment, environmental damages, housing policy and brownfields redevelopment.
 He authored a book entitled Turning Brownfields into Greenbacks, (Urban Land Institute), and When Bad Things Happen to Good Property, (Environmental Law Institute, 2006).
 Dr. Simons has an active consulting practice, and has served as an expert witness in matters related to Real Estate and Environmental damages.

-Dr. Kwame Addae-Dapaah is a senior lecturer at the Department of Real Estate, National University of Singapore.
+Dr. Kwame Addae-Dapaah is a Senior Lecturer in Real Estate at University College of London.
+Previously, he was a senior lecturer at the Department of Real Estate, National University of Singapore.
 His research covers contrarian real estate investment, housing finance for the elderly, age-segregated housing and quality of life of the elderly, valuation of mixed-use development site, and more recently, sustainable real estate which, in his view, must be considered holistically in the context of the Brundtland Commission’s report.

 University of San Diego